jsa-research/limbus-buildgen/README.md

 // Returns a string with the generated makefile. var makefile = makefile_generator.generate({
     // The following options are required:
-    // Specifies the type of project to build, can be either 'application' or 'static-library'.
+    // Specifies the type of project to build, can be either 'application', 'dynamic-library' or 'static-library'.
     type: 'application',
     // Specifies the target host, i.e. the desired platform that the makefile should compile with.
     host: 'darwin-clang',